dc44141/dc44141.github.io/README.md

 We have two talks:

 Speaker: Andy Gill a.k.a @ZephrFish on Twitter
 Topic: Red Teaming Introduction

-Summary: tbc

-Speaker: Paul Ritchie a.k.a @Cornerpirate on Twitter
+Speaker: Paul Morrison a.k.a @InfoSec_Paul_M on Twitter

-Topic: Cross-Site Scripting (XSS)
+Topic: Blue Team: Phishing Detection

 Summary: tbc